Designing and building AI-native agencies.

 The Approach

-An embedded AI operator, not a consultant.
+You need an embedded AI operator, not a consultant.

 Traditional Consultant